A Passion For People

 The Gilligan's moved their ministry to Bethel Baptist Church in November of 2018 where the Pastor and members have a heart for the men and the ministry and minister to the men alongside the Gilligan's on a weekly basis.

-GOD’S LOVE REVEALEDClearly our goal is to reach as many prisoners with the Gospel as possible.
+Clearly our goal is to reach as many prisoners with the Gospel as possible.
+Why?
+God's love changes people, without it habits and behaviors continue.
 These men have done the crime and they must do the time, but it is God’s will that all people have abundant life.
 This life is discovered in and through the death, burial, and resurrection of the Lord Jesus Christ.
 His death is the outpouring of God’s love for us.
 Bernie Gilligan has an intense desire for these men to be discipled and for each man to experience personally the love of God.